The importance of writing in the curriculum

 We make clear links with children’s reading skills and texts are often used as a basis for developing writing skills.
 Children take part in text analysis activities in order to imitate others' work, before attempting work of their own.

 A range of techniques are used to teach writing.
 Teachers plan for shared writing activities (using the teacher as a model and a scribe for the pupils’ ideas), guided writing groups (allowing staff to focus on particular objectives with different ability groups), and writing frameworks, which provide structure for the children as they begin to write in a variety of genres, as well as plentiful opportunities for independent writing.
-All children will complete a poetry, fiction and non-fiction unit of work each half term.
+All children will complete a range of poetry, fiction and non-fiction units of work throughout the year.

 Key Stage 2

-As in Key Stage 1, all children will cover a poetry, fiction and non-fiction unit each half term.
+As in Key Stage 1, all children will complete a range of poetry, fiction and non-fiction units of work throughout the year.

 Whilst focussing on developing key skills, teachers’ planning also aims to make links across the curriculum and uses topic themes, as well as educational visits and special events, to provide real contexts for writing for real audiences.
 We recognise that where children see a purpose, they will be motivated and the quality of their writing will be enhanced.